STAT545-UBC-hw-2019-20/stat545-hw-hadleyd2/hw03/hw03_dplyr.md

 Task Option 3 asks us to look at the spread of the country-level GDP per capita data within the continents.
 To do this, we create

+  1. a tibble called `gdp.spread` which is used to create a table of summary statistics on country-level GDP per capita and a jittered scatterplot,
-  1. Table 3, which shows summary statistics for the distribution of GDP per capita for each continent,
+  2. Table 3, which shows summary statistics for the distribution of GDP per capita for each continent,
-  2. Figure 2, which plots country GDP per capita against continent as a jittered scatterplot.
+  3. Figure 2, which plots country GDP per capita against continent as a jittered scatterplot.

 ```r